sajivapradhan/AEM-training-6.2/README.md

 </template>
 ```

+If you have not yet created a content page, take the time to do so in siteadmin or sites.html using the "Create Page" button.

-Now lets refresh the page and see what we have.
-You'll notice that the logo doesn't display correctly, and many of the navigation items also look incorrect.
+Once your page exists, lets open it and see our new header.
+You'll notice that the logo doesn't display correctly, and one of the main navigation items also looks incorrect.
 Don't worry!
-This is intentional.
-Many times when we are given HTML to manipulate into an AEM component, they will require some small changes in order to work correctly.
-In this case, the path to the logo image and the link to the "Services" navigation item are incorrect.
+This is intentional as HTML will not be handed to you in AEM functioning order for client projects.
+Many times when we are given markup to add as an AEM component, they will require some small changes in order to work correctly.
+In this case, it's just two very simple updates: the path to the logo image, and the link to the "Services" navigation item.

 The logo image is simple enough of a change, currently it exists under /etc/designs/digital/img, go ahead and modify all previous references to the logo to the correct path.

 The Services issue is due to it being flagged as an invalid link.
 This is a common issue that can be temporarily resolved by setting the url to "#".

+Now to the exciting part!

+### Part II - Making the header authorable